It is now very common for clinicians to carry out consultations with patients over the ‘phone or on the internet.

 Here is some general advice:

-- Write it all down before you ring as it’s difficult to remember otherwise.
+- Write it all down beforehand if you can, as it’s difficult to remember otherwise.

 - Take some observations if you are able.
 Temperature blood pressure heart rate other measurements, including your feelings, mood and areas such as sleep & appetite.
 If the problem is something visible (like a rash for example) send pictures & monitor changes over time.